OpenKH/OpenKh/docs/kh2/file/type/areadata.md

 Set the memory area `0034ecd0`, which represents the amount of memory reserved for enemies.
 It is not exactly clear why and how this is used.
 Found 34 times almost every time in `btl`.

-#### Unknown06
+#### EnemyHistoryDepth

+Formerly known as Unknown06.
 Set the memory area `0034ecd8` with the 4-byte parameter.
 Changes the amount of room transitions needed to respawn an enemy if defeated.

-#### Unknown07
+#### GimmickHistoryDepth

+Formerly known as Unknown07.
 Set the memory area `0034ecdc` with the 4-byte parameter.
 Very uncommon as it's ony found 7 times in the maps `ca12` and `nm02` in `btl`.
 Changes the amount of room transitions needed to respawn an object if destroyed.

 #### SpawnAlt